Track A Sea Turtle

 Where do our turtle patients go to find food when we release them?
 Help us find out by supporting ORPTrack, our new satellite tagging programme.

-Since 2017, we have released 126 rehabilitated sea turtles from our rescue and rehabilitation centres in the Maldives, most of which were olive ridleys.
+Between 2017 and mid 2024, we released 142 rehabilitated sea turtles from our rescue and rehabilitation centres in the Maldives, most of which were olive ridleys.
 Olive ridleys, unlike the commonly seen green and hawksbill turtles, spend most of their life in the open ocean.
 Therefore, we know surprisingly little about them!

 The satellite tags allow us to track the turtles for up to a year and the data gathered from these satellite tags will be consistently monitored, recorded and analysed.
 The aim is to answer two important questions to fill crucial gaps in sea turtle research and help us plan for future conservation strategies.: